Daily Active Users / Monthly Active Users (DAU/MAU)

 Overview

 DAU (daily active users) and MAU (monthly active users) are engagement metrics that count the unique users who perform a meaningful action within a given time window.
-The definition of "active" should be tied to a core value action, not merely logging in, to ensure the metric reflects genuine usage.
+The definition of "active" should be tied to a core value action — completing a task, sending a message, running a report — not merely logging in, to ensure the metric reflects genuine usage rather than passive sessions.

 The DAU/MAU ratio (stickiness) tells you what fraction of monthly users return every day.
 A ratio of 20 to 25 % is considered strong for most B2B SaaS products, while consumer social apps may target 50 %+.
-A declining ratio even with growing MAU suggests your product is attracting users who do not stick around.
+Slack reported a DAU/MAU ratio above 60 % during its high-growth years, which is exceptional even by consumer standards.
+A declining ratio even with growing MAU suggests your product is attracting users who do not stick around — a leading churn indicator that shows up months before revenue impact.

-For subscription businesses, DAU/MAU is a leading indicator of retention.
+For subscription businesses, DAU/MAU is a leading indicator of net revenue retention.
 Customers who engage daily are far less likely to churn than those who log in once a month.
 Monitoring this metric by cohort and feature area helps product teams prioritize investments that drive habitual usage.
+When stickiness drops below your category benchmark for two consecutive months, treat it as an early-warning signal and investigate whether onboarding, feature adoption, or product quality is the root cause.

 Example